Nelson leads Islanders to 3-2 shootout win over Flyers

 THREE OR MORE

 The Islanders are 19-3-3 when they score at least three goals (including shootout winners).
-Under Barry Trotz, New York is 85-8-10 when scoring three or more.
+Under coach Barry Trotz, New York is 85-8-10 when scoring three or more.

 WHEELIN’ AND DEALIN’